 The school doctor is available every Monday.
 The 8th graders will go through an extensive health check-up.
 The doctor can provide a youth health certificate for a moped license, for example.
 If needed, the school nurse can refer the student to the doctor.

 All subject teachers give study guidance in matters related to their own subject.
 In matters such as optional subject choices, career choices, and further studies, students and guardians can contact the study councellor.
-The study councellor for international classes is Marja Loukola.
+The study councellor for English-speaking classes is Marja Loukola.

 Teaching outside school premises